ttsiodras/pyForOcaml/README.md

     | Error _ -> ...

-...and sleep soundly, knowing that all potential errors of this invocation to `os.abspath` are called and handled.
+...and sleep soundly, knowing that all potential errors of this invocation to `os.abspath` are handled.
 If he desires the python-styled (i.e. unsafe) version, he can do so:

     let myFolder = Os.abspath_unsafe foo